 Placement and Timing

 Building a good review profile is a two-way process, where displaying reviews in a convenient and prominent manner is as important as knowing when to collect reviews from your consumers.
-Though it is pretty straightforward for an e-commerce website to incorporate reviews on their page, digital agencies like PNC Solutions have used positive reviews to its full potential.
+Though it is pretty straightforward for an e-commerce website to incorporate reviews on their page, digital marketing agencies have used positive reviews to its full potential.

 In order to make a profound first impression, this company has client testimonials and reviews posted on the most importance section of their website, their homepage.